-and Policy Priorities illustrating the importance of Medicaid for supporting school-base How to Obtain Medicaid Funding for School-Based Services: A guide for schools and providers that outlines how to access Medicaid funding for school-based health services. change that lifted limitations on Medicaid billing by schools.
-Advocates' Guide to the Change in the Medicaid Free Care Rule: An in-depth resource including advocacy tips and talking points for implementing the free care rule changes.
-Detailed Information About Coding for SBI Reimbursement: An in-depth analysis of Medicaid Helps Schools Help Children : A policy statement from the Center on Budget and Policy Priorities illustrating the importance of Medicaid for supporting school-based health.
-This is a useful resource for crafting messaging for stakeholders or policymakers. including advocacy tips and talking points for implementing the free care rule changes.
-Detailed Information About Coding for SBI Reimbursement: An in-depth analysis of •
+How to Obtain Medicaid Funding for School-Based Services: A guide for schools and providers that outlines how to access Medicaid funding for school-based health services.
+Medicaid Helps Schools Help Children : A policy statement from the Center on Budget and Policy Priorities illustrating the importance of Medicaid for supporting school-based health.
+This is a useful resource for crafting messaging for stakeholders or policymakers.
+The Free Care Rule: A brief overview by the Healthy Schools Campaign of the CMS rule change that lifted limitations on Medicaid billing by schools. • Advocates' Guide to the Change in the Medicaid Free Care Rule: An in-depth resource including advocacy tips and talking points for implementing the free care rule changes.
+Detailed Information About Coding for SBI Reimbursement: An in-depth analysis of SBIRT Medicaid codes, developed by George Washington University Medical Center.